 Two Mincemeat Recipes: One Vintage, One for Modern Cooks

-Most modern versions no longer include meat and some include liquor.
+Most modern mincemeat recipes no longer include meat and some include liquor.
 But if you want to make mincemeat the traditional way, here is an early New England receipt (or recipe), originally published in 1832 in Lydia Maria Child's American Frugal Housewife and provided for reprint by Old Sturbridge Village, the famous living history attraction in New England's Last Green Valley:

 Sounds pretty involved, eh?
-Fortunately, Old Sturbridge Village also shares with us a recipe that has been adapted for the modern cook.
+Fortunately, Old Sturbridge Village also shares with us a mincemeat recipe that has been adapted for the modern cook.
 It appears in the Old Sturbridge Village Cookbook.

 1 1/4 pounds of beef round or leftover roast

 1 cup raisins or currant

 1/2 cup white sugar

 1/2 cup brown sugar

 1/2 teaspoon salt

 2 teaspoons cinnamon